MCPHub LabRegistryjgravelle/jdatamunch-mcp

 ToolWhat it does

-index_localIndex a CSV or Excel file.
-Profiles columns, loads rows into SQLite.
+index_localIndex a local CSV, Excel, Parquet, or JSONL file.
+Profiles columns, generates NL summaries, loads rows into SQLite.
 Incremental by default (skips if file unchanged).

 list_datasetsList all indexed datasets with row counts, column counts, and file sizes.

-describe_datasetFull schema profile: every column's name, type, cardinality, null%, and sample values.
+describe_datasetFull schema profile: every column's name, type, cardinality, null%, sample values, and NL summary.
 Primary orientation tool.
+Auto-paginates at 60 columns.

-describe_columnDeep profile of one column: full value distribution, histogram bins, temporal range.
+describe_columnDeep profile of one column: full value distribution, histogram bins, temporal range, NL summary.

-search_dataSearch column names and values by keyword.
+search_dataSearch column names and values by keyword or semantically.
 Returns column IDs โ€” tells the agent where to look, not the data.
+Supports hybrid keyword + embedding search.

 sample_rowsHead, tail, or random sample.
 Good for first-look at an unfamiliar dataset.